 The only question was where to begin this new endeavour.
 Being a young entrepreneur and something of a maverick, Pablo opted for Alta Verapaz – a region that despite its wet cool climate gathered together all the growing conditions he was looking for.
 He found a medium sized plot of land for sale in the town of Tactic – not at all a common place for coffee production due to its unusually cold weather.
 Many friends and family (not to mention other coffee farmers) were sceptical about the location and his plans, and Pablo knew that the road ahead would be difficult.
 Nonetheless, on October 15th 1991, he carried a bag of coffee seeds to the area in order to start his nursery and, in that moment Finca Santa Sofia was born.
 Pablo named the farm for his first daughter, who was born in the same year.

 Even today, Santa Sofia is the only coffee farm in the immediate micro-region and produces one of the best coffees in the region.
-Today the farm produces Caturra, Catuai, Typica and Catimor with a total annual production of some 500 bags per year, 100% of which is sold as speciality coffee.
+Today the farm produces Caturra, Catuaí, Typica and small amounts of Catimor with a total annual production of some 500 bags per year, 100% of which is sold as speciality coffee.

-Finca Santa Sofia dries most of their coffee on patios, though due to the region’s almost constant rain, the farm often has to use guardiolas to finish drying, which is accomplished according to a very strict and controlled drying schedule.
+Because of Alta Verapaz’s wet climate, it is often hard to dry the cherries out of doors.
+Currently, Pedro plans to build greenhouses for drying future natural lots, but for the time being, some of the natural lots are started at a very low heat in the farm’s guardiolas.
+Pablo is very careful to maintain a strict and controlled drying schedule.
 Coffee is rotated in these mechanical driers at no more than 40°C and is rested between dryings to stabilise humidity.
-Once the parchment coffee reaches an ideal humidity, it is rested for at least 21 days in the warehouse before being delivered to the dry mill for milling.
+Some lots have been finished on the farm’s patios, but only in warmer conditions where the ambient moisture is limited.
+Once the coffee reaches an ideal humidity, it is rested for at least 21 days in the warehouse before being delivered to the dry mill for milling.